occipital/django-content-settings/docs/template_types.md

 content_settings.WELCOME_TEXT("Bob")
 ```

-**How preview works?**
+**How does preview work?**

-By default rendering for preview will be taken from the first validator and by default it is validator is calling the setting without arguments.
+By default, rendering for the preview will be taken from the first validator, and by default, the validator will call the setting without arguments.

-You can assign add more validators using `call_validator`
+You can assign and add more validators using `call_validator`

 ```python
 from content_settings.types import required